Editing

 Development editing

-In the last few years, I’ve done development work on a varied set of fiction and non-fiction manuscripts.
-These have included a book by an award-winning British novelist; an academic design book about the relationship between revolution and innovation in ‘the long 19th century’; an unconventional biography of Robert Mugabe by a debut author supported by the Miles Morland Foundation; and an illustrated book on happiness and mid-life creativity by a former business consultant-turned-mosaic artist.
+In the last few years, I’ve acted as a sounding board and creative coach for authors of a varied set of fiction and non-fiction manuscripts.
+These have included two novels by an award-winning mid-career British author; a book by an Associate Professor at the New School New York (for the MIT Press) about the relationship between revolution, progress and design in the period between the French and Russian revolutions; an unconventional biography of Robert Mugabe by a debut author supported by the Miles Morland Foundation; and an illustrated book on happiness and mid-life creativity by a business consultant-turned-mosaic artist.

-I have recently begun providing editing and writing services to Nesta, the UK’s innovation agency for social good.
-I’ve also helped focus online messaging and content for the Eschaton–Anselm Kiefer Foundation in Paris, worked on a series of online reports for The World Economic Forum, and brought better focus to a set of essays for the Museum of Contemporary Art Tokyo‘s catalogue for ‘Christian Marclay Translating’, the artist’s first large-scale museum exhibition in Japan.
+I have recently begun providing editing and writing services to Nesta, the UK’s innovation agency for social good, and helping develop online content for Kinship Works, a new non-profit policy network that aims to help invigorate the public sector’s approach to tackling some of society’s biggest problems.
+Projects from the past few years include online messaging and content for the Eschaton–Anselm Kiefer Foundation in Paris, a series of online reports for The World Economic Forum, and bringing better focus to a set of essays for the Museum of Contemporary Art Tokyo‘s catalogue for ‘Christian Marclay Translating’, the artist’s first large-scale museum exhibition in Japan.

 Ally is one of the best editors I’ve worked with.